 Electric fireplaces are designed to be used as a supplement to your main heat source.
 They won’t heat your room all on their own in the middle of the winter season, but they do help take the chill off.
 You can lower your thermostat on your whole home HVAC system and use the fireplace to warm the room you spend the most time in.
-This can help you save money on your heating costs because you won’t be paying to keep every room extra-warm, even if you aren’t in there.
-In addition, using the fireplace as a supplement in this way won’t require an intense heat.
+This can help you save money on your heating costs because you won’t be paying to keep every room extra warm, even if you aren’t in there.
+In addition, using the infrared fireplace as a supplement won’t require intense heat.
 So, if you want to watch the TV over the fireplace, you can use the heater in that fireplace to keep you comfortable without worrying about damaging the TV.

 Where to Put the TV

-When it comes to avoiding heat damage, where you place your TV is important.
+When it comes to avoiding heat damage, where you place your TV is essential.
 Decorating with a TV and fireplace in the living room can be quite a challenge.
 For this discussion, we are going to assume the fireplace is electric.
 In this case, you can easily put the television beside or above the fireplace.
 You might even consider placing them across from each other to ensure you are avoiding heat damage and protecting your warranty.

-A tiling mount allows you to position the TV in a downwards angle so you can comfortably watch while avoiding neck strain.
+A tiling mount allows you to position the TV at a downwards angle so you can comfortably watch while avoiding neck strain.
 When the television is off, it can be placed back against the wall in its original position.